DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - converged protocols provide the ability to use existing TCP/IP supporting network infrastructure to host special or proprietary services without the need to deploy different hardware
     - Examples of converged protocols:
         - 🔴**Storage Area Network (SAN)**: a secondary network (distinct from the primary network) used to consolidate/manage various storage devices into single network-accessible storage
+           -  🍍Deduplication: is particularly effective when an organization is dealing with a large amount of redundant data, as it ensures that only unique instances of data are stored, thereby optimizing storage utilization and improving overall efficiency.
                 - In some instances, a SAN may implement deduplication in order to save space by not retaining multiple copies of the same file.
 However, this can sometimes result in data loss if the one retained original is corrupted.
-           -  ✏️Deduplication replaces multiple copies of a file with a pointer to one copy.
+                - Deduplication replaces multiple copies of a file with a 📝pointer to one copy.
 If the one remaining file is damaged, then all of the linked copies are damaged or inaccessible as well.
-           -  Deduplication: is particularly effective when an organization is dealing with a large amount of redundant data, as it ensures that only unique instances of data are stored, thereby optimizing storage utilization and improving overall efficiency.
-           -  Compression: While compression reduces the size of data, it does not specifically address the problem of redundant data.
+           -  🍍Compression: While compression reduces the size of data, it does not specifically address the problem of redundant data.
 Compression can help save space but may not be as effective in cases where the primary issue is data redundancy.
-           -  Caching: Caching improves performance by temporarily storing frequently accessed data in a faster storage medium, but it does not address storage issues related to redundant data.
+           -  🍍Caching: Caching improves performance by temporarily storing frequently accessed data in a faster storage medium, but it does not address storage issues related to redundant data.
 It’s more about speeding up access rather than optimizing storage space.
         - 🔴**Fibre Channel over Ethernet (FCoE)**: operating at 🧠Data Link Layer (layer 2), Fibre Channel is a network data-storage solution (SAN or network-attached storage (NAS)) that allows for high-speed file transfers of (up to) 🧠128 Gbps
         - designed to be operated over fiber-optic cables support for copper cables was added later to offer less expensive options.
 Fibre Channel typically requires its own dedicated infrastructure (separate cables).
 However, Fibre Channel over Ethernet (FCoE) can be used to support it over the existing network infrastructure.
             - FCoE can be used over existing network infrastructure